mmore500/downstream/joss/paper.md

 2. API documentation, to demonstrate function signatures and semantics.
 3. Installation instructions, through standard package managers where supported (e.g., Python's PyPI, Cargo's Rust).
 C++ code is provided as a header-only library.
-4. Extensive validation tests, ensuring complete interchangeability and exact compatibility between platforms (e.g., separate data collection and analysis steps).
+4. Extensive validation tests, ensuring complete interchangeability and exact compatibility between platforms (e.g., for separate data collection and analysis steps).

-On an as-needed basis, implementations are provided for additional hybrid algorithms, which split buffer space between multiple temporal distributions.
+On an as-needed basis, implementations of additional ``hybrid'' algorithms are provided, which split buffer space between curation for multiple temporal distributions.
 Support for high-throughput bulk lookup operations is implemented in Python, with both CLI- and library-based interfaces available.
 A Python-based CLI is also provided for validation testing, facilitating the development of additional implementations for new languages or platforms.